Kays-Somewhere/Promox-Notes/Tailscale/Tailscale on a Proxmox Node.md

 # Access the Node Remotely

-Connected to Tailscale on your device.
+Connect to Tailscale on the computer that you want to use to access the Node.

 To access the Web UI of the Node, use the following address in your browser:

 ```
 https://<tailscale ip>:8006/